BesnikShala/Milestone-project-1/README.md

     - **Bootstrap** was included in the website to provide a good structure and quick start to the website.
 I found it useful to get the shell of the documentation but ultimately styled it my own way.

 - [Hover.css](http://ianlunn.github.io/Hover/)
-    - I came accross **Hover.css** in a previous module and I included this because you have the ablity to view each effect before you use it.
+    - I came across **Hover.css** in a previous module and I included this because you have the ability to view each effect before you use it.
 The application is very quick and easy and the results are great.
 (Credit Ian Lunn)

 - [AOS Animate on Scroll](https://github.com/michalsnik/aos)
     - I came accross this feature on many websites, my mentor also showed me an example website which included this feature.
 I decided to use this feature as it adds flow to the website when scrolling through content.